skoona/skn_utils/README.md

 use any valid ruby object as a key or value.
 *   `NestedResults` is later sub-classed as `Configuration` to provide application level settings using YAML files with a API simular to the RbConfig gem.
-*   Object or method return values can be enclosed `SknSuccess` or `SknFailure` classes to prevent or minimize nil returns.
+*   Object or method return values can be enclosed in `SknSuccess` or `SknFailure` classes to prevent or minimize nil returns.
 *   Precise microsecond `duration`s, Number to `as_human_size`, and a `catch_exceptions`
 retry-able feature are implemented on the SknUtils class directly for ease of use.